 “The Tunnel” is a must-see “found footage film”, created by the brilliant minds of Enzo Tedeschi and Julian Harvey.
 Immerse yourself in the depths of Australian horror as you join the protagonists on a heart-pounding journey through the darkness of Sydney’s underground.
 While The Tunnel may not claim the title of the world’s greatest movie, it undeniably possesses an alluring charm.
-Don’t miss out on this cinematic gem!

-The Tunnel, Simple Indie Horror
+The Tunnel a simple Indie Horror

 A group of filmmakers decided to challenge the government’s approach to fighting internet piracy by crowdfunding their film and releasing it on BitTorrent.
 They sold each frame of the film for $1 to raise funds and encouraged bloggers to embed the movie’s link in their reviews to help spread the word.
 The filmmakers aimed to create a viral sensation.